StefanoOrdine/station_master_interface/README.md

 # StationMasterInterface

-This is a possible front-end application that exploit [station_master](http://rubygems.org/gems/station_master) gem to build a station display real-time simulation.
+This is a possible front-end application that exploits [station_master](http://rubygems.org/gems/station_master) gem to build a real-time simulation of a station display.
+This application is made with Sinatra web framework and bootstrap as front-end framework.

 ## Changelog